 |Agent C, looking for an escape route|

 5. Today is library day.
 It always cracks me up to see the book choices the girls come up with.
 I select a few based on our homeschooling notes for the upcoming week, and then they each pick 2 or 3 as well.
 It's always so random . . .
 I could probably do a whole Quick Takes post on the eclectic pile of books we come home with later today.

-6. Curious what you think of this article about the direction/focus of ministries for women.
-Thoughts?
+6. Thoughts on this article about the direction/focus of ministries for women?
 Personally, I agree with most of what she has to say, and have not felt comfortable in these situations since . . . well . . . ever.

 7. Okay, so I'm all about questions today, but . . . for those of you who homeschool young children, do you do foreign language?
 We are studying Italian right now (duh) but I intend to expand to other languages in the coming years.
 I want my children to be interested in other languages, although right now it's mostly singing songs and learning vocabulary for things around the house.
 I try to learn a little bit of the language of countries we travel to.
 (At least enough to exchange basic pleasantries like hello, good morning, please, thank you, excuse me, and the ever popular, "I'm sorry.
 I don't know much _____.
 Do you speak any English?")
 I want the Agents to be exposed to languages at a young age so they can chose later on which one(s) they would like to study more in depth.
 Any great resources you could pass on?